Quantifying Complexity in Quantum Phase Transitions via Mutual Information Complex Networks

 Quantum phase transitions are often characterized by quantum averages over physical observables such as two-point correlators.
-For example, the transverse Ising model (TIM) consists of a chain of qubits with nearest neighbor $z$-$z$ coupling $J$ and a transverse randomizing field $g$.
-For large $g$ the spins tend to be transverse and therefore random in $z$ (meaning an average $z$-spin measurement of zero), while for small $g$ the spins prefer to align or anti-align, depending on the sign of $J$.
-The quantum phase transition between large $g$ (paramagnetic) and small $g$ (ferro/anti-ferromagnetic) at the critical point $g_c=1$ is evidenced by a change in the long range behavior of the two-point correlator $g^{(2)}_{ij}=\langle \hat{\sigma}_i^z \hat{\sigma}_j^z \rangle - \langle \hat{\sigma}_i^z \rangle \langle \hat{\sigma}_j^z \rangle $, where $i,j$ are sites on a lattice and $\hat{\sigma}^z$ are measurements of spin in the z-direction; alternate measures include the von Neumann entropy and concurrence~\cite{Amico2008}.
+For example, the transverse Ising model (TIM) consists of a chain of qubits with nearest neighbor $z$-$z$ coupling $J$ and a transverse field $g$.
+For large $g$ spins are not correlated in the $z$ direction, while for small $g$ the spins tend to align or anti-align, depending on the sign of $J$.
+The quantum phase transition between large $g$ (paramagnetic) and small $g$ (ferro/antiferro-magnetic) at the QCP $g_c=1$ is evidenced by a change in the long range behavior of the two-point correlator $g^{(2)}_{ij}=\langle \hat{\sigma}_i^z \hat{\sigma}_j^z \rangle - \langle \hat{\sigma}_i^z \rangle \langle \hat{\sigma}_j^z \rangle $, where $i,j$ are sites on a lattice and $\hat{\sigma}^z$ are measurements of spin in the $z$-direction; alternate measures include the von Neumann entropy and concurrence~\cite{Amico2008}.
 The mutual information $\mathcal{I}_{ij}$ is bounded from below by $g^{(2)}_{ij}$, and indeed by any possible two-point correlator in the model~\cite{Wolf2008}.
 In general for quantum simulator technologies we obtain Hamiltonians for which we do not know \emph{a priori} what the right correlator is or indeed if there is a quantum phase transition at all.
 Thus mutual information provides a much more general tool to identify such quantum phase transitions than any particular physical correlator.

 To establish the usefulness of mutual information complex networks, we consider both the TIM and the Bose-Hubbard model (BHM).
 The BHM balances particle tunneling $J$ against on-site particle interaction $U$, with the filling factor controlled by the chemical potential $\mu$; thus it has a richer phase diagram than the TIM, and exhibits both mean field transitions from Mott insulators to a superfluid phase as well as Berzinskii-Kosterlitz-Thouless (BKT) crossovers at commensurate filling.
 We emphasize that both these models are studied heavily in quantum simulators experimentally and theoretically~\cite{lewensteinM2007,carr2009b,blatt2012,Britton2012,yanB2013}.